 Each year at Woodland Grange we support ‘Anti-Bullying week’ organised by the Anti-Bullying Alliance.
-The theme is 'All different All Equal'.
+This year's theme is 'Choose Respect'.
 It is vital to recognise and celebrate that we are all unique and no-one should feel excluded or bullied as a result.
 More information on anti-bullying week can be found by following the link at the bottom of the page.
-We have also linked a fantastic song by 'Andy & the Odd Socks' that was used to promote 'odd Socks Day' in school!
-We also cover themes around bullying & discrimination across our curriculum and assemblies.
+We have also linked some fantastic songs by 'Andy & the Odd Socks' that have been used to promote 'odd Socks Day' in school!
+We also cover themes around bullying & discrimination across our curriculum (in every year group) and assemblies.

 Please see our policies page for further information.

 Our e-safety page has further information on cyber-bullying.